samushi/clipboard-react/README.md

-## React copy clickboard code
+## React copy clipboard code

-Display your code on the blog and make it easy to copy with just one click
+Syntax highlighting your code on the blog and make it easy to copy with just one click

 ![How to use](https://raw.githubusercontent.com/samushi/clipboard-react/main/assets/copy-code.gif)